Nebraska - What to watch in 2026

-Several areas of women’s rights in North Carolina remain subject to ongoing legislative and legal debate:
+Several areas of women’s rights in North Carolina remain subject to ongoing legislative and legal debate.
+In 2026, that includes not only elected officials, but also court decisions that shape how laws are interpreted and applied:

 North Carolina voters will participate in two elections that influence how women’s rights laws are written, enforced, and challenged.